-A large number of companies in the agro-food, paper, chemical, horticultural and food sectors use energy predominantly to generate heat.
+In the agro-food, paper, chemical, horticultural and food sector many companies use energy predominantly to generate heat.
 The Institute for Sustainable Process Technology has taken the initiative for a national cross-sectoral Heat Integration Platform that will support these industries in achieving the CO2 reduction targets for 2030 and 2050.

 The Heat Integration Platform links innovation to practice by facilitating the exchange of ideas and experiences and the joint build-up of knowledge.
 This will include the advancement of a joint approach to overcome non-technological barriers.

 By participating in the platform, industries acquire a knowledge base that enables them to identify the developments in heat integration that are relevant to their operations.
 This will, amongst others, aid the preparation of company-specific CO2 plans, help to decide on the participation in joint R&D programs, and support technological investment evaluation.